-The aim of this two-day course is to provide delegates with the basic principles of temporary works design.
+This two-day course provides participants with the basic principles of Temporary Works design.

 By the end of this course, you should be able to:

 - Describe the principles behind basic Temporary Works design methodologies

 - Explain temporary loads, potential modes of failure and practical considerations